 Submissions postmarked before December 15, 2017 will be notified of acceptance by February 19, 2018.
 Films that have not been accepted may not be officially notified until early March.

 Films are scheduled at the discretion of the Florida Film Festival.
 The Florida Film Festival retains the right to make changes to the published schedule at any time and for any reason.
 Films may be screened more than once.

 Print Shipping Information:

 The Florida Film Festival will pay for one-way, regular shipping within the U.S. of exhibition copies for accepted films.
 The Florida Film Festival will not accept C.O.D. shipments.
-If selected, all video masters must be received no later than Friday, February 28, 2014, and all prints must be received by Monday, March 17, 2014.
+If selected, all video files must be received no later than Friday, February 23, 2018, and all feature "prints" must be received by Monday, March 12, 2018.
 Films which arrive early stand a stronger chance of receiving a press screening.

 TERMS AND CONDITIONS

 Certification of Entrant: